 Meetings-everyone loves to hate them.
 Long winding discussions, poorly written notes, unstructured minutes of meeting, all add to the bad rep associated with meetings.
 Is there a better way to run meetings?
 Yes, there is.
 MeetNotes shows you how you can run great meetings by harnessing the power of the uber-cool Slack app.

 Slack has changed the way teams communicate and meet.
 There are numerous meetings that work well in Slack and don’t require a physical room to meet.
 Daily Standups, brainstorming meetings and review meetings can be conducted on Slack.
 This saves time, money and effort spent scheduling and organizing these meetings.

-The MeetNotes Slack integration helps you run outcome driven meetings, whether its virtual or in-person meetings.
-The Slackbot is a perfect add-on to the features offered by the MeetNotes app.
+The MeetNotes Slack integration helps you run outcome driven meetings from start to finish, You can run both in-person and virtual meetings.
+With the MeetNotes Slackbot you can add agenda and meeting notes, view, update and follow-up on action items and share meeting notes.
 We have listed the top 5 ways you can use the MeetNotes+Slack combo to get work done at your meetings.

 - Get buy-in for the meeting.
 An agenda clarifies the purpose of the meeting and participants understand why they are required to attend.
 This results in better attendance, participation and productivity.

 - Help attendees prepare.
 An agenda (shared in advance) allows attendees to think about the discussion points and come prepared with questions and suggestions.

 - Next steps planning.
 Even after the meeting ends, attendees are clear about the next steps, as the agenda directs every discussion and this results in better planning for what needs to be done.